Rhode Island, Connecticut latest states to take action against bump stocks

 Rhode Island

-State lawmakers passed a bill banning bump stocks and "other rapid-fire gun modifications" on Thursday.
-Rhode Island Gov. Gina Raimondo is expected to sign the bill Friday.
+State lawmakers on Thursday passed two bills -- one banning bump stocks and "other rapid-fire gun modifications," and one creating a statewide "red flag" policy aimed at keeping guns out of the hands of people who could pose a danger to themselves and others.
+Rhode Island Gov. Gina Raimondo signed the bills Friday.

 Weeks after the massacre at the Parkland high school, Raimondo had signed an executive order in February, creating a statewide "red flag" policy to keep guns out of the hands of people who could pose a danger to themselves and others.